Day 19: Such branches are picked up, thrown into the fire, and burned

 Can you feel the heat?
 Hear the crackle of dry wood burning?
 Can you smell the smoke?

-Imagine what it would be like to rest in God’s presence.
+Imagine what it would be like to truly rest in God’s presence.

 Grateful people learn to celebrate even amid life’s hard and harrowing memories because they know that pruning is no mere punishment, but preparation.